ssjw/new-host-setup/backup-pi-configuration.md

     mkfs.btrfs -L btrfs01 -m raid1 -d raid0 /dev/mapper/enc1 \
     /dev/mapper/enc2

-## Setup Encrypted Volumes to Open on Boot
+## Setup `/etc/crypttab`

 Edit /etc/crypttab

     # <target name> <source device> <key file> <options>
     # Wait for 24 hours for someone to enter a password
-    enc1 /dev/disk/by-uuid/8515c30a-9227-41a0-9b85-98dba70af9dc none luks,timeout=86400
+    enc1 /dev/disk/by-uuid/8515c30a-9227-41a0-9b85-98dba70af9dc /lib/cryptsetup/scripts/decrypt_keyctl luks,timeout=86400
-    enc2 /dev/disk/by-uuid/489e4f61-e8f8-4d95-9fbe-afe75414bc3f none luks,timeout=86400
+    enc2 /dev/disk/by-uuid/489e4f61-e8f8-4d95-9fbe-afe75414bc3f /lib/cryptsetup/scripts/decrypt_keyctl luks,timeout=86400

-Specifying "none" for the &lt;key file> parameter means to get the password from the terminal.
+Specifying the path to a script for the `&lt;key file>` parameter tells the `cryptdisks_start` command to use the given script to get the password needed to open the disk.
+I use the `decrypt_keyctl` script with a patch applied that I've developed to make it work over an ssh session.

+> *NOTE*: With systemd (default for Ubuntu 15.10, and Debian Jessie), if you
+> are logging in at the graphical interface and if you've specified `none`
-With systemd (default for Ubuntu 15.10, and Debian Jessie), the second volume is opened automatically for you after typing in the password at the terminal to open the first encrypted volume.
+> for the `<key file>` parameter, the second volume is opened automatically
+> for you after typing in the password at the terminal to open the first

-## Setup Filesystem to Mount on Boot
+> encrypted volume.

+## Configure `/etc/fstab`

 Edit /etc/fstab (this one is from host minotaur)

-    # device; this may be used with UUID= as a more robust way to name
-    devices
-    # that works even if disks are added and removed.
-See fstab(5).
-    #
-    # <file system> <mount point>   <type>     <options>       <dump>  <pass>
-    #
-    # root
-    #
+    /proc           proc    defaults          0       0
+    PARTUUID=efe66302-01  /boot           vfat    defaults 0       2
-    UUID=f55c2f1a-a517-40ae-a169-9bc582ce84ec / ext4 errors=remount-ro 0 1
+    /dev/disk/by-partuuid/be52e505-d77d-40a2-91f5-6940499c8070  / ext4  defaults,noatime  0  1
-    #
-    # swap
-    #
-    UUID=58803205-9660-4062-9168-dced3ca81bb4 none swap sw 0 0
+    /dev/mapper/swap none swap sw 0 0
-    #
-    # backups, volume label is backups-01
-    #
-    #UUID=cf4b85bb-bf8a-48cc-8382-25498f31faea /var/spool/burp ext4 errors=remount-ro 0 1
-    #
-    # Media filesystem 1.4T, volume label is backups-02, but needs to be changed
-    #
-    UUID=6fe0b91b-b4d8-4698-82f7-c480da0efd60 /mnt/media ext4 errors=remount-ro 0 1
+    /dev/mapper/enc1  /var/nextcloud/data  btrfs subvol=nc-file-data,noatime,compress=lzo,noauto  0  1
-    #
-    # minotaur-all
-    #
-    /dev/disk/by-uuid/87235b43-74ac-4902-8679-ff4e82111d21 /var/spool/burp btrfs subvol=backup-01,noatime,compress=lzo 0 1
+    /dev/mapper/enc1  /var/lib/mysql  btrfs subvol=nc-db-data,nodatacow,noatime,noauto  0  1

-The last entry is the UUID for the filesystem on the encrypted volume, gathered by running "lsblk -f".
+We can just use e.g. `/dev/mapper/enc1` here instead of a GUID, because cryptsetup will map a GUID to the device name we've specified in the `/etc/crypttab` file.
 For btrfs, use mount options "noatime,compress=lzo".
 Use Google search if you want to know why.

+> *NOTE*: For btrfs, the options `compress=lzo` and `nodatacow` are
+> incompatible.
+If you need `nodatacow`, don't specify compression.
+Enabling
+> compression disables nodatacow.

 Run this command after updating /etc/fstab: